Universal solvent quality crossover of the zero shear rate viscosity of semidilute DNA solutions: Thermal blobs and measurements in poor solvents

 The requirement that the energy of excluded volume interactions within a thermal blob are of order $k_\text{B} T$ leads to the following expressions for $N_\text{blob}$ and $R_\text{blob}$~\citep{RubCol03},

 where, $b_{k}$ is the length of a Kuhn-step, and $v (T)$ is the excluded volume at temperature $T$.
 The excluded volume can be shown to be related to the temperature through the relation,

 where, $v_{0}$ is a chemistry dependent constant.
 These expressions are consistent with the expectation that $v \to v_{0}$ in an athermal solvent ($T \to \infty$), and $v \to - v_{0}$ in a non-solvent ($T \to 0$)~\citep{RubCol03}.
-Since measurements of the mean size (via \Rg\ and \Rh) have been carried out here at various temperatures, and we have estimated both $T_\theta$ and $b_{k}$, it is possible to calculate $v(T)$ in both good and poor solvents using Eqs.~(\ref{eq:chainsize}) to (\ref{eq:Rblob}).
+Since measurements of the mean size (via \Rh) have been carried out here at various temperatures, and we have estimated both $T_\theta$ and $b_{k}$, it is possible to calculate $v_{0}$ using Eqs.~(\ref{eq:chainsize}) to (\ref{eq:Rblob}).
 As a result the size of a thermal blob as a function of temperature can also be estimated.

 The equations that govern the dimensionless excluded volume parameter $v_{0}/b_{k}^{3}$ and the molecular weight $M_\text{blob}$ of a chain segment within a thermal blob, in good and poor solvents, are tabulated in Table~\ref{tab:eqns}, when the hydrodynamic radius \Rh\ is used as a measure of chain size.
-Here, $m_{k}$ is the molar mass of a Kuhn-step, and the universal amplitude ratio $U_{R}$ has been used to relate the mean size $R$ to \Rg\ ($R = U_{R} \, \Rg$), while the universal ratio $U_{RD}$ relates \Rg\ to \Rh\ ($\Rg = U_{RD} \, \Rh$).
-The values of these ratios are known analytically for the case of Gaussian chains and Zimm hydrodynamics under $\theta$-conditions~\citep{DoiEd86}, and numerically in the case of good solvents~\citep{Kumar20037842} and fluctuating hydrodynamic interactions~\citep{SunRav06-epl}.
+Here, $m_{k}$ is the molar mass of a Kuhn-step, and the universal amplitude ratio $U_{R}$ has been used to relate the magnitude of the end-to-end vector $R$ to \Rg\ ($R = U_{R} \, \Rg$), while the universal ratio $U_{RD}$ relates \Rg\ to \Rh\ ($\Rg = U_{RD} \, \Rh$).
+The values of these ratios are known analytically for the case of Gaussian chains and Zimm hydrodynamics under $\theta$-conditions~\citep{DoiEd86}, and numerically in the case of good solvents~\citep{Kumar20037842}, and when fluctuating hydrodynamic interactions are taken into account~\citep{SunRav06-epl}.

-Using the known values of $a, \pih, b_{k}, m_{k}, U_{RD}, U_{R}$ in the appropriate equations in Table~\ref{tab:eqns}, we find that for sufficiently high molecular weights, $v_{0}/b_{k}^{3} \approx 4.7 \pm 0.5$ in \textit{both} good and poor solvents.
+Using the known values of $a, \pih, b_{k}, m_{k}, U_{RD}, U_{R}$ in the appropriate equations in Table~\ref{tab:eqns}, we find that for sufficiently high molecular weights, $v_{0}/b_{k}^{3} \approx 5.4 \pm 0.2$ in \textit{both} good and poor solvents.
 This is significant since an inaccurate measurement of mean size in a poor solvent (as a consequence of, for instance, chain aggregation), would result in different values of $v_{0}/b_{k}^{3}$ in good and poor solvents.
 Further evidence regarding the reliability of poor solvent measurements can be obtained by calculating $M_\text{blob} (T)$ in good and poor solvents.